TISUnion/ChatBridge/README.md

 ## Usage

-Enter `python -m ChatBridge.pyz` in command line to see possible helps
+Enter `python ChatBridge.pyz` in command line to see possible helps

 At launch, if the configure file is missing, chatbridge will automatically generate a default one and exit